thebaldgeek/thebaldgeek.github.io/UAV-Drone.md

 Bottom line, tbg finds it of value to check for both type and ICAO.

-July 27th 2024 here is the current list updated by some kind folks on X.:
+Aug 18th 2024 here is the current list updated by some kind folks on X.:
 ```
 type codes = ["Q4","Q9","HRON", "Q1","Q25","FRBD", "FFLO", "VFHC", "SOL1", "SOL2","ANKA","DRON", "UAV"];